 - Fat-free milk and yogurt are good sources of calcium.
 Fortified dairy products are a good source of vitamin D as well.

-Caving in to Cravings TOP
+Caving into Cravings

 Sweet as Sugar: The Real Story on Sugar Substitutes

 Sugar alcohols are natural sugar substitutes.
-Food manufacturers are not required to list these in the nutrition facts label, but you can find them in the ingredients list.
+They are not always listed in the nutrition facts label.
+They can be found in the ingredients list. though.
 Sugar alcohols end in “ol,” like maltitol and sorbitol.
-Carbs from sugar alcohols are included in the total carbohydrate amount on the nutrition facts label.
-The body doesn't absorb half the carbohydrate in sugar alcohols, so if you are counting carbs, you can subtract half the sugar alcohol grams from the total carb grams.
+Carbs from sugar alcohols are included in the total carb amount on the nutrition facts label.
+The body doesn't absorb half the carb in sugar alcohols, so a person can subtract half the sugar alcohol grams from the total carb grams.

-A Balanced Diabetic Diet TOP
+A Balanced Diabetic Diet